-Pros: Approval of this amendment defining Discontinuance of Use for permitted and allowed uses will benefit the administration of land use standards and the implementation of the Comprehensive Plan in the following ways:

-- Protect existing use permit holders from inadvertent expiration of their permits due to operational limitations from the COVID-19 pandemic or future events and circumstances deemed exceptional.
-This should take significant burden off landowners and prevent additional costs and delays to get Conditional Use Permits reinstated through the public hearing process. - Maintain desired community character by avoiding undue expiration of use permits that have already been issued upon being found to be compatible with the desired future character of an area. - Align discontinuance standards for permits and conforming uses with existing discontinuance standards for nonconformities to enhance clarity and consistency of the LDRs.
+Pros: Approval of this amendment defining Discontinuance of Use for permitted and allowed uses will benefit the administration of land use standards and the implementation of the Comprehensive Plan in the following ways: - Protect existing use permit holders from inadvertent expiration of their permits due to operational limitations from the COVID-19 pandemic or future events and circumstances deemed exceptional.
+This should take significant burden off landowners and prevent additional costs and delays to get Conditional Use Permits reinstated through the public hearing process. - Maintain desired community character by avoiding undue expiration of use permits that have already been issued upon finding the use compatible with the desired future character of an area. - Align discontinuance standards for permits and conforming uses with existing discontinuance standards for nonconformities to enhance clarity and consistency of the LDRs.
 Cons: The following impacts may result from approval of this amendment:

-- The addition of exemptions to operational discontinuance could open opportunities for landowners with use permits that ought to be expired due to cessation to contest that designation.
+- The addition of exemptions to operational discontinuance could open opportunities for landowners with use permits that have expired due to cessation to contest that designation.
 Proposed standard 6.1.2.G.3. refers to actions "not considered a willful act of...the owner or occupant that can be documented as a reason for discontinuance."
-While this places a requirement on the permit holder to produce proof, this standard may leave open some room for interpretation and judgement by Staff.
+While this places a requirement on the permit holder to produce proof, this standard may leave open some room for interpretation and judgement by staff.
+Existing county enforcement standards require landowners to demonstrate compliance, and this requirement would similarly task landowners with providing evidence to determine cause or fault.
 KEY ISSUE 3: What alternative amendments were considered?